kunalr123/kunalr123/README.md

-- 👋 Hi, I’m @kunalr123
+- 👋 Hi, I’m @kunalr123 (Kunal Rathod)
 - 👀 I’m interested in learning something new and searching for the answer to complex questions.
-- 🌱 I’m currently learning Python and DSA
+- 🌱 I’m currently mastering Python , DSA in C++ , Data Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💞️ I am multiple interest guy who has interest in GYM, Coding , Chess and Problem solving

 <!---
 kunalr123/kunalr123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.